rumeysa111/task_app_frontend/README.md

 # Task App

 This project is a modern, cross-platform task management application that allows users to easily manage their tasks.
-It can run on both mobile (Android, iOS) and web platforms, providing support for local (SQLite) and remote (PostgreSQL) data storage.
+It can run on  mobile  providing support for local (SQLite) and remote (PostgreSQL) data storage.

 ## Features
 - Add tasks.
 - State management using Cubit.
 - Integration of local database (SQLite) and remote database (PostgreSQL).
 - API communication with a Node.js/TypeScript-based backend.
-- Support for mobile (Android, iOS) and web platforms.
+- Support for mobile
 - User-friendly and responsive interface.

 ## Technologies